 Nomads of Mongolia (2016) - short film featuring the nomadic herders and eagle hunting.
 Full movie: https://youtu.be/JsKNIeuKDrE

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-Even if you are an experienced rider, there will be a lot that is unfamiliar when it comes to Mongolian horses.
-Your hosts will take plenty of time to go through everything, and make sure everyone is comfortable with their horse before you head for the mountains.
-You are welcome to bring your own riding helmet.
+Even experienced riders will fine there will be a lot that is unfamiliar when it comes to Mongolian horses.
+The hosts will take plenty of time to go through everything, and make sure everyone is comfortable with their horse before heading for the mountains.
+Riders are welcome to bring your own riding helmet.
 Although it is not usual to wear one in Mongolia they are compulsory on this ride.

 The horses are local working horses, used by the local nomads for herding their livestock when they are not used on the trails.
 Because they are working horses, they are fit and kept in good condition.
 The hosts work with several local horse-owning families and have access to an almost unlimited number of horses.
 With so many horses available, the hosts are able to match horses to rider ability, from quiet horses (‘nomkhon mor’), through to more challenging ones for experienced riders.
 The horses are well-trained and responsive, but are not ‘broken’ to the same extent as horses in the West.
 As such they need to be treated with respect.
 They respond to western-style neck-reining.
 Saddle bags are provided.